 BMF is a leading agency in Australia, and the most celebrated subsidiary of what is now Enero Group (formerly Photon).
-It has a reputation for excellent, often humourous creative work, especially for what has become its biggest client, the supermarket chain Aldi.
+It has a reputation for excellent, often funny creative work, especially for what has become its biggest and most notable client, the supermarket chain Aldi.
+It is widely credited for establishing Aldi as - in the words of reputation monitor Roy Morgan - Australia's Most Trusted Brand.
 The main office is in Sydney, offering a fully integrated service.
-A second outpost in Melbourne also operates under the banner of sister agency Naked.
+A second outpost in Melbourne also operated for several years under the banner of sister agency Naked.
+In 2019, the Naked brand was officially absorbed into BMF and no longer operates separately.
 Founded in 1996 as a breakaway from The Campaign Palace, BMF enjoyed spectacular success in the 2000s, and was named as Australia's Ad Agency of the Decade at the end of 2009 by local trade magazine B&T. However, that kind of accolade always seems to become more of a burden than an asset and performance since has been much less muted, partly as a result of the serious challenges which faced parent group Photon/Enero in the early 2010s.
 Creatively though BMF still remains one of Australia's most impressive non-network agencies (though at least a little of its celebrity has transferred to rival The Monkeys).
-Co-founder Matthew Melhuish is now group CEO of Enero but remains executive chairman of BMF.
-Warren Brown - the B in BMF - stepped down from the agency in 2017.
-Third co-founder Paul Fishlock left in 2003 to return to The Campaign Palace until its eventual closure.
-Dominic Stinton was succeeded as CEO of BMF in 2015 by Steve McArdle.
+A decade after its earlier accolade by B&T it was named Agency of the Year again for 2019.
+Campaign Brief awarded it the same honour in 2020.
+All three of BMF's founders have now departed the agency.
+Paul Fishlock left in 2003 to return to The Campaign Palace until its eventual closure; Warren Brown - the B in BMF - stepped down from the agency in 2017; while Matthew Melhuish moved up to become group CEO of Enero.
+However he too departed the group in 2020.
+Steve McArdle is managing director.
 Alex Derwin is ECD.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does BMF handle?
 Find out more from the Adbrands Account Assignments database